Ready to start a business in Georgia? We can help you form your dream business in just minutes.

 A business’s name is the first impression that customers and clients receive.
 While choosing a name that reflects your products or services is important, you need to follow state naming requirements.
 Under Georgia law, an LLC name must:

 With our Business Name Checker, we will search to see if the name you want is available.
 Once you find the name you want, you can reserve it for 30 days or until you file the Articles of Organization.
 The Secretary of State requires you to submit a name reservation form and pay a fee.
-To avoid this hassle, let us reserve the name for you by using our Business Name Reservation Service.

 In Georgia, you can choose when you want your LLC to formalize.
 The LLC can go into effect either at the time of filing or on a later date.
 Keep in mind the delayed effective date must be within 90 days of filing the Articles of Organization.